grannycart/subworld-shortstory1/second-version-draft.md

 She could hear Captain Percy giving muffled instructions to the guys who sat at the rudder controls.
 And a moment later the boat was swinging to port.
 As the props swung out of the way Cassandra was quickly able to pick up the contact again.

 It was much closer now.
-She eased the directional control wheel back and forth across the target.
-The sound of it described an image in her head.
+She eased the directional control wheel back and forth across the contact.
+The sound described an image in her head --- the pursuing ship, as seen from the underside.
 She could see the two props of the ship spinning.
-She could see the relatively shallow draft --- it was defintely not some heavy cargo ship.
+She could see the relatively shallow draft --- it was definitely not some heavy cargo ship displacing a massive amount of water.
 She could see the bow-wave curled up against both sides of its hull.
-It was close enough now that she could see its direction, pointed right towards her.
+It was close enough now that she could see its direction, pointed directly towards her.

+"They have increased speed Captain Percy.
+They are closing much faster now.
+They are within ten nautical miles."

+"And we're moving slower now.
+Give me a report every five minutes Cassandra."

+At the speed the pursuing ship was moving their engines would be making far too much noise to track anything on sonar.
+Now that the target they had been tracking with radar had disappeared, they were trying to close the distance as quickly as possible to the last point where they were sure the sub had been.
+Presumably they would resume their search with sonar when they felt they had a better chance at detection.
+But the high speed provided a short window where their pursuers were essentially blind.

+In Cassandra's ears she could hear the pursuing ship slipping off to her side.
+She adjusted the directional wheel, keeping the signal strength at its maximum.
+For a few breaths she thought the contact was turning for some reason.
+It was a couple more moments before she reoriented herself and realized that the *Prospect* was turning, not the contact.
+Captain Percy was taking the opportunity offered to her by their pursuer's temporary blindness to make an evasive maneuver and head her boat off in some presumably random direction from where she had submerged.

+The situation between the two vessels had changed significantly from the grinding chase they had been in all night.
+The distance closed shockingly fast.
+Within 15 minutes the pursuing ship was within five nautical miles.
+With each passing minute, Cassandra could hear more detail and got a clearer picture of their pursuer's ship --- at least of the bottom side of it.
+They were equipped with a powerful set of engines, and large props shaped for torque and power without much regard for noise.
+The left propeller was slightly damaged and cavitated somewhat excessively.
+These were all hallmarks of a warship, or at least of some kind of official vessel tasked with enforcement.
+Enforcing... what?
+It was not something the bottom side of the ship could tell Cassandra, no matter how good the resolution of its sounds got.